yuuichiki/Trolley/README.md

-# RCabinet
+# Trolley

-RCabinet is a small Windows 7+ WPF software application to manage small inventories/stores where items are purchased on a regular basis.
+Trolley is a small Windows 7+ WPF software application to manage small inventories/stores where items are purchased on a regular basis.
 It runs on the .NET 4.8 framework and uses a SQLite database for data storage.
-RCabinet was built for a small school in Mondulkiri, Cambodia for use in the school store.
+Trolley was built for a small school in Mondulkiri, Cambodia for use in the school store.
 Because of the school's location, Riel is the default currency, and A4 is the default paper size.

-RCabinet can be edited in Visual Studio 2017+.
+Trolley can be edited in Visual Studio 2017+.

 Feature set: